co360/soda-hol/1-create-an-atp-instance.md

 - Oracle Public Cloud account credentials - You may use your own cloud account, a cloud account that you obtained through a trial, or a training account provided by an Oracle instructor.

+## Parts

-### Step 1: Sign in to the Oracle Cloud Infrastructure console
+### **Part 1**: Sign in to the Oracle Cloud Infrastructure console

-In this step, you will sign into your Oracle Cloud account so that you can work with various services using a GUI.
+In this part, you will sign into your Oracle Cloud account so that you can work with various services using a GUI.

 - Go to cloud.oracle.com, click **Sign In** to sign in with your Oracle Cloud account.